yellowcanstop/purchase-to-enrolment/README.md

 ## Steps
 1. Config: point database connection to MySQL, add Moodle config, point queue connection to Redis.
 2. Migration and model for webhook_events, product_course_map, enrolment_requests, enrolment_attempts.
 Add factories for testing.
 Add seeder for product course map reference table.
+Then php artisan db:seed
 3. From the local Moodle docker, add a token tied to a dedicated service account and a custom external service attached with the relevant functions.
 Prove moodle with curl.
 4. Redis via a compose file in Laravel project root.
 Test redis using PingJob.
 First terminal: "php artisan tinker >>> App\Jobs\PingJob::dispatch();".
 Second terminal: "php artisan queue:work redis --verbose"
 5. Add route and the VerifyHmacSignature middleware.
 Add request and controller for OrderCompleted.
 The controller sits between the webhook and the enrolment work.
 For one event, the controller dispatches ProcessWebhookEventJob which creates one EnrolmentRequest row per mappable item and dispatches one ProcessEnrolmentJob each (each enrolment can succeed and fail independently, even if transacted in one order).